 Spot opportunities to reduce bounce rates and keep people on your website by watching session replays from users who left your site without converting.
 Look for patterns of behavior—did they navigate erratically?
 Did they miss an important link?
 Did they encounter a bug?
 Answer these questions and you’ll know what needs improving.

-Recordings are easy to share, straightforward to watch, and provide evidence for getting people onboard before making design decisions and optimizations.
+Recordings are easy to share, straightforward to

 Whether you’re a UX designer, CRO specialist, or marketer, user session recordings will help you make data-driven decisions and showcase the effectiveness of your work to people across teams.